-- All candidates placed on assignment are responsible for supporting safe behaviour and have responsibility to follow the guidance laid out in this policy and related policies, such as the Code of Conduct. - In accordance with the Care Act (2014), Working Together (2018) and Keeping Children Safe in Education (2022), where an organisation has received an allegation that a volunteer, supply staff or member of staff who works with children/vulnerable adults has: - behaved in a way that has harmed a child/adult, or may have harmed a child/adult; - possibly committed a criminal offence against or related to a child/adult; - behaved towards a child/adult in a way that indicates he or she may pose a risk of harm to children/vulnerable adults; or - or behaved or may have behaved in a way that indicates they may not be suitable to work with children/vulnerable adults, a referral should be sent to the LADO within one working day, giving as much detail as possible.
+All candidates placed on assignment are responsible for supporting safe behaviour and have responsibility to follow the guidance laid out in this policy and related policies, such as the Code of Conduct.

+- In accordance with the Care Act (2014), Working Together (2018) and Keeping Children Safe in Education (2021), where an organisation has received an allegation that a volunteer, supply staff or member of staff who works with children/vulnerable adults has: - behaved in a way that has harmed a child/adult, or may have harmed a child/adult; - possibly committed a criminal offence against or related to a child/adult; - behaved towards a child/adult in a way that indicates he or she may pose a risk of harm to children/vulnerable adults; or - or behaved or may have behaved in a way that indicates they may not be suitable to work with children/vulnerable adults.

+a referral should be sent to the LADO within one working day, giving as much detail as possible.

-Details regarding allegations that meet the harms threshold and concerns that do not meet the allegations threshold (referred to as 'low level concerns'), including who will take responsibility for this once a candidate is placed, are set out in Ackerman Pierce's Allegation Policy which should be read alongside this policy.
+Details regarding allegations, including who will take responsibility for this once a candidate is placed, are set out in Ackerman Pierce's Allegation Policy which should be read alongside this policy.